Direct Tel: 01733 302415

 Martin has specialised in construction and engineering matters for over 25 years and has acted for clients across a range of construction and engineering fields.
 His clients include contractors, employers, funders, consultants, sub-contractors, insurers and public authorities.

 Martin read Law at Nottingham University and is a partner of Sloan Plumb Wood.
-He was a partner at Greenwoods and prior to that a solicitor in the construction team at Herbert Smith in London.
+He was a partner at Greenwoods and prior to that a solicitor in the construction team at Herbert Smith (now Herbert Smith Freehills) in London.

 He is the author of ‘The Construction Act – A Practical Guide’, foreword by Sir Michael Latham (published in 1999).
 Martin is also a contributor to the leading legal online resource Westlaw Insight who recently published his papers “Delay Damages” (2015) and “The Interpretation of Contacts” (2015).

 Martin is also a member of the Technology and Construction Solicitors Association (TeCSA) and is a TeCSA Adjudicator.
 Martin has been appointed as an adjudicator by TeCSA in respect of several substantial disputes which have included assessment of extensive documentation, hearing management and assessing evidence from witnesses and experts.